mrterdemir/eXit-game/README.md

 - Mac OS X 10.9 (Mavericks) and later systems.

 ## Planned future updates
-- GUI to configure app.
+- UI to visualize app
-- Add new stages.
-- Add new consequences.
+- Add new stages

 ## Installing
+**!Important:** The latest version of eXit was released on April 27, 2020.
+In the latest version, added a new executable file for Windows operating systems.
+The installation steps on the below only helps you to install Python.
+If you don't want to install Python, download the latest version and continue read from Game Tutorial.

 ### Linux/UNIX Installation Steps
 #### On Linux
 Python comes preinstalled on most Linux distributions, and is available as a package on all others.
 However there are certain features you might want to use that are not available on your distro’s package.
 You can easily compile the latest version of Python from source.